Funds and banks get creative to break debt-market deadlock

 Any move to share future gains could therefore address a key concern banks have about selling loans to private equity and hedge funds trying to make a quick buck.

-"There is this fear of leaving money on the table," said Jerome Henrion, European head of credit and bank solutions at Credit Suisse CSGN.VX.
+"There is this fear of leaving money on the table," said Jerome Henrion, European head of credit and bank solutions at Credit Suisse.

 Meanwhile, funds are increasingly ready to partner banks in "synthetic", rather than outright physical, asset sales.